michael-freling/michael-freling.github.io/content/docs/blender.md

 ---
 - In order to set real-world size, enable **Viewport Overlays > Measurement > Edge length** during "Edit mode" and show the size of meshes.
   See [this StackExchange answer](https://blender.stackexchange.com/questions/164091/real-world-scale-size) for more details.
+- To hide a mesh in an edit mode,
+     - H: To hide the selected mesh
+     - Shift H: To hide everything but the selected mesh
+     - Alt H: To unhide everything
+  This information is from [this article](https://www.blenderaid.com/post/40675509859/part-of-objects-mesh-hidden-in-object-mode).
+  This is useful to edit meshes that are complicated.

 Change a mesh using another mesh